scipy/scipy/doc/source/tutorial/signal.rst

    definition to ``phase_shift = 0``), which suppresses linear phase components for unshifted signals.
    Furthermore, the FFT may be oversampled by padding :math:`w[m]` with zeros.
-   This can be achieved by specifying `mfft` to be larger that than the window length `m_num`---this sets :math:`M` to `mfft` (implying that also :math:`w[m]:=0` for :math:`m\not\in\{0, 1, \ldots, M-1\}` holds).
+   This can be achieved by specifying `mfft` to be larger than the window length `m_num`---this sets :math:`M` to `mfft` (implying that also :math:`w[m]:=0` for :math:`m\not\in\{0, 1, \ldots, M-1\}` holds).